Current Price | uS$ 111,700 |

 Max Speed | knots |

-The deck and cockpit, like the hull, are molded as a single unit of a combination of polyester resin and fiberglass woven roving and MCSF.
+The deck and cockpit, like the hull, are molded as a single unit of a combination of polyester resin, fiberglass woven roving, and MCSF.
 Plywood coring is incorporated between layers of fiberglass in the cabin top, deck, and cockpit sole areas to give additional stiffness.
 All exterior deck surfaces are a pigmented gelcoat molded onto the fiberglass.

 All ballast is internally mounted inside the keel, which is molded integrally with the hull.
-Cast pieces of lead are place in the hull, encapsulated in a p0olyester bonding resin, and then covered with a layer of woven roving to form a fiberglass cap.
+Cast pieces of lead are placed in the hull, encapsulated in a polyester bonding resin, and then covered with a layer of woven roving to form a fiberglass cap.
 When finished, the ballast becomes a structural part of the hull.

-All spars (mast, boom, and spreaders) are extruded aluminum 6061-T6 alloy, with a protective coating an all external surfaces.
+All spars (mast, boom, and spreaders) are extruded aluminum 6061-T6 alloy, with protective coating on all external surfaces.
 The mast on the 42 is stepped through the cabin roof onto the keel.

-These chainplates are stainless steel fittings, either through bolted to the main bulkhead or bolted to the rods.
+These chainplates are stainless steel fittings, either through-bolting to the main bulkhead or bolted to the rods.
 Additional fiberglass reinforcement is packed into the hull in all chainplate areas.

 Home